 Basically, you can plant almost any tree, shrub or perennial in the fall.
 It is also a great time to sow grass seed, spring-blooming bulbs and cool-season vegetables such as spinach and Swiss chard.

-Spring bulbs – These beauties must be planted in the fall for a blazing display of spring colours.
+For a blazing display of spring colours, plant spring bulbs in the fall.
 Bulbs such as daffodils, hyacinth, and squill need to experience a period of cold dormancy to sprout in the spring.
 Remember not to plant summer and fall blooming bulbs such as glads, cannas or dahlias, and remove them as soon as they begin to die back, prior to freezing.

-Vegetables – That’s right you can still plant vegetables such as Brussels sprouts, broccoli, carrots, cabbage, kale, lettuce, spinach and Swiss chard in the fall.
+That’s right you can still plant vegetables such as Brussels sprouts, broccoli, carrots, cabbage, kale, lettuce, spinach and Swiss chard in the fall.
 These plants thrive in the cooler fall temps, just ensure you have enough time to harvest them.
-The season can be extended through periods of light frosts by using row covers.
+Use row covers to extend the season.

-All of your newly transplanted additions should be watered well until freezing, but be careful not to overwater.
+Water the new plants well until freezing.
+Be careful not to overwater.
 Soaking the ground with approximately one inch of water, once per week, should be sufficient.